 18-month contracts are common now for TV packages.
 If you're moving soon, most providers will charge a fee or ask you to pay the remainder of the contract – a lot of cash if you're at its beginning.
 At the outset, check if you can take the contract to your new postcode and if any fees apply.

 Buying a deal with broadband?
-Check the download speed & limit
+Check the download speed and limit

 If you're interested in a bundled TV and broadband package, check the download speed and limit – especially if you're likely to download vast volumes of content.